M.Sc. Molecular Medicine

 | Course of study | Course catalogue |

-The interdisciplinary Master of Science programme links life sciences and medical research.
-The programme is a joint programme of the Faculty of Medicine and the Faculty of Biology and as such aims to solve current problems of human medicine with the mind-set and methods of laboratory experimentation.
-The one-year M.Sc.
-Molecular Medicine programme is consecutive to the four-year B.Sc.
-Molecular Medicine programme in Freiburg.
-The M.Sc.
-Molecular Medicine allows deepening the knowledge gained during the Bachelor studies and at the same time provides an in-depth insight into leading biomedical research at the University of Freiburg.
-The programme offers advanced training in biomedical research based on the research focus areas at the faculties involved in the programme – Genetics and Epigenetics, Immunology and Infectiology, Molecular Cell and Tissue Research, Neuroscience, and Oncology, as well as Biological Signalling Studies.
-Two compulsory modules that address the basics of independent research, such as legal and ethical aspects of working with laboratory animals and genetically modified organisms, and discuss recent topics of basic and applied biomedical clinical research.
-In the core programme of the curriculum students will have the opportunity to specialise by choosing between electives of basic research (e.g. cellular quality control and signalling), disease related research (e.g. medical metabolomics and oncogenic signalling) and clinical research (e.g. experimental cardiovascular research and molecular pathology).
-In these electives, students will extend their practical skillset and gain elaborate experience working in a scientific environment.
-The programme aims to prepare students in particular for work in biomedical research at universities, private and governmental institutes and pharmaceutical companies.
+The programme offers advanced training in biomedical research based on the research focus areas at the faculties involved in the programme, namely genetics and epigenetics, immunology and infectiology, molecular cell and tissue research, neuroscience, and oncology, as well as biological signalling studies.
+Students will complete two compulsory modules addressing the basics of independent research, such as legal and ethical aspects of working with laboratory animals and genetically modified organisms, and discussing recent topics of basic and applied biomedical clinical research.
+They also have the opportunity to specialise individually in the above-mentioned subject areas within the framework of four elective modules.
+These include courses on basic research (e.g. cellular quality control and signalling), disease-related research (e.g. medical metabolomics and oncogenic signalling) and clinical research (e.g. experimental cardiovascular research and molecular pathology).
+Through these electives, students will extend their practical skillset and gain extensive experience of working in a scientific environment.

 Special features of the M.Sc.
 Moleculare Medicine in Freiburg: Academic Fast-Track